maureento8888/Front-End-Mentor-Challenges/job-listings-with-filtering/README.md

 ### The challenge

-Your challenge is to build out this pricing component and get it looking as close to the design as possible.
+Your challenge is to build out this landing page and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- Control the toggle with both their mouse/trackpad and their keyboard
+- See hover states for all interactive elements on the page
-- **Bonus**: Complete the challenge with just HTML and CSS
+- Filter job listings based on the categories selected

 ### Screenshot